MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/ink-walkthrough.md

     IReadOnlyList<IInkAnalysisNode> words = null;
 ```

-- This is the handler for the "Recognize text" button, where we do the recognition processing
+- This is the handler for the **Recognize text** button, where we do the recognition processing.

 ``` csharp
     private async void recognizeText_ClickAsync(object sender, RoutedEventArgs e)